Reptile (film): Development

-On August 26, 2021, Netflix was set to produce the crime thriller script Reptile with music video director Grant Singer set to make his directorial feature film debut and Molly Smith, Trent Luckinbill, Seth Spector, Thad Luckinbill, Benicio Del Toro, and Rachel Smith will produce the film.
+On August 26, 2021, Netflix was set to produce the crime thriller script Reptile with music video director Grant Singer set to make his directorial feature film debut and with Molly Smith, Trent Luckinbill, Seth Spector, Thad Luckinbill, Benicio Del Toro, and Rachel Smith as the film’s producers.
 On October 14, 2021, Singer and Brewer were credited as co-writers.

 Casting

 Along with the announcement on August 26, 2021, Del Toro and Justin Timberlake were cast in the film.
 On September 30, 2021, Alicia Silverstone, Michael Pitt, Ato Essandoh, Frances Fisher, Eric Bogosian, Domenick Lombardozzi, Karl Glusman, Matilda Lutz, Owen Teague, and Catherine Dyer were cast in the film.
 On October 14, 2021, Mike Pniewski, Thad Luckinbill, Sky Ferreira, James Devoti, and Michael Beasley were cast in the film.

 Filming

 On August 15, 2021, filming began in Atlanta, Georgia.

+Soundtrack

+The film score was composed by Yair Elazar Glotman, featuring Arca.

+Release

+Reptile premiered at the Toronto International Film Festival on September 7, 2023.
+It was originally scheduled to be released by Netflix on October 6, 2023.
+It was later changed to having a limited release in select theaters in the United States on September 22, 2023, before streaming on Netflix on September 29.

+Reception

+On October 10, 2023, Reptile earned the #1 spot for English language films around the world on Netflix with 19.9 million views for the week, and on October 17, 2023, Reptile earned the #1 spot for English language films around the world on Netflix with 14.2 million views.
+That being its third week in a row as the #1 most viewed English language film globally on Netflix.

+On October 19, 2023, TheWrap reported that for the third consecutive week Reptile was the most-watched title of all films and TV shows across any streaming service.